Steamtown, U.S.A.: Canadian Pacific Railway No. 2816

 Canadian Pacific Railway No. 2816 was acquired by Blount in January 1964.
 It was built by Montreal Locomotive Works in 1930.
 The 4-6-4 Hudson, H1b class locomotive had logged over 2000000 mi in 30 years of service pulling passenger trains between Winnipeg and Calgary, and Winnipeg and Fort William, Ontario.
 Later, 2816 served on the Windsor-to-Quebec City corridor.
 The locomotive's final run was on May 26, 1960, pulling a Montreal–Rigaud commuter train.
 The Steamtown Special History Study recommended that the locomotive be kept in the collection, as it was the only 4-6-4 in the group, but the National Park Service sold it back to Canadian Pacific Railway, who restored it and put it back into service.

 In 1998, the Steamtown National Historic Site, which is funded by the federal government, began divesting itself of foreign equipment, including CPR 2816.
 Canadian Pacific Railway acquired it and undertook a 3-year, $1 million restoration which included converting it from coal-burning to oil.
 In 2001, renamed the "Empress", 2816 was used for pricy excursions between Calgary and Vancouver, British Columbia.
 After taking a year off in 2009, the Empress went on tour in 2010 offering rides to the general public across Canada.
 CPR donated the ticket proceeds to the Children's Wish Foundation.
-It subsequently remained in service until 2012, when then-CEO E. Hunter Harrison discontinued the steam program.
-As of present, 2816 is the first steam engine in Canada to be equipped with Positive Train Control, & in the Spring of 2024, the only operating Hudson in North America, made a Transcontinental Journey from Calgary Alberta to Mexico City Mexico for the Final Spike Steam Tour making it one year since CP Rail Purchased the Kansas City Southern to form the CPKC.
-In 2011, the 2816 appeared in the IMAX Documentary "Rocky Mountain Express".
+In 2024, the locomotive toured from Calgary to Mexico City for the Final Spike Steam Tour to mark one year since CP Rail purchased the Kansas City Southern to form the CPKC.